 1. Build Solution

-To build a .Net solution the easiest way is to to build the Visual Studio solution which is how Visual Studio works too.
+To build a .NET solution, the easiest way is to build the Visual Studio solution which is how Visual Studio works too.
 So I pick 'Visual Studio (sln)' for the 'Runner type':

 The important settings for this step are:

 - Step name: Like I said before, pick a right name so it's easy to figure out what the step does.
 I think '1.
 Build Solution' is quite nice.

 - Execute step: I leave this as default - 'If all previous steps finished successfully'.

 - Solution file path: You should tell TeamCity where the solution file is so it can build it.
 You can fill this easily by clicking on the tree icon next to the box and finding the solution file in the provided file browser as shown in the above screenshot.